***Note: There are informational links at the end of the post.

 And then…these people are given a gun.

-Someone who has issues with self-control, anger, substance abuse, is just bright enough to do what they’re told but think through their actions in the moment, is skittish or quick to (over) react, or has been in a war zone, probably doesn’t need access to a weapon because they cannot be trusted to exercise their best judgment.
+Someone who has issues with self-control, anger, substance abuse, is just bright enough to do what they’re told but not think through their actions in the moment, is skittish or quick to (over) react, or has been in a war zone, probably doesn’t need access to a weapon because they cannot be trusted to exercise their best judgment.

 What am I saying?